 Get Appointments Made

-You are not the only homeowner in the Raleigh area, and there are plenty of others who are looking to winterize their homes as soon as possible.
-That means that all the best roofers are going to have their appointment books filled before you can blink.
+You are not the only homeowner in the Raleigh area; many others want to winterize their homes as soon as possible.
+That means all the best roofers will have their appointment books filled before you can blink.

 Start-Up, Work Down

 The first place you should inspect should be your roof.
-It is also one of the first places that you are likely to spot any issue that might arise.
-We might not always notice a leaky window or a door that won’t close properly, but we notice when water might be leaking through the ceiling.
+It is also one of the first places you are likely to spot any issue.
+We might not always notice a leaky window or a door that won’t close properly, but we notice when water leaks through the ceiling.
 As a result, a good and thorough inspection of the roof is always a must when preparing to winterize a home.

 Try to leave this to the professionals.
-A Raleigh roofing contractor will be your best bet for spotting any underlying issues with your roofs, and they will also have the expertise and knowledge needed to fix things too.
-Roofing repairs are never undertaken lightly, and your roofing contractor will be able to tell you the best way to proceed and the costs of the project if they do discover something that you need to fix.
+A Raleigh roofing contractor will be your best bet for spotting any underlying issues with your roofs, and they will also have the expertise and knowledge needed to fix things.
+Roofing repairs are never undertaken lightly, and your roofing contractor will be able to tell you the best way to proceed and the project costs if they discover something you need to fix.

 Re-caulk Your Windows and Doors

 Do you feel like there is a draft somewhere in your home?
-Older windows and doors can often be responsible for sapping the heat from our properties and preventing a home from truly heating up.
-If you feel like your home is often draughty, then it will be worth your time to try to establish where this draught might be coming from so that you can fix the issue.
+Older windows and doors can often be responsible for sapping the heat from our properties and preventing a home from genuinely heating up.
+If you feel like your home is often drafty, then it will be worth your time to try to establish where this draft might be coming from so that you can fix the issue.

-Once you have found it, you need to concentrate on how you can stop it up to prevent it from leaking again.
-Often, the most obvious path can be to recaulk your window and door frames.
+Once you have found it, you need to concentrate on how you can stop it to prevent it from leaking again.
+The most apparent path can often be to recaulk your window and door frames.
 This will be a long and messy project, but it can make a real difference to the inside of your home.
-Ensure you know exactly what you are doing before undertaking the project, or think about reaching out to a contractor to help you complete it neatly if you think your own skills won’t be up to par.
+Ensure you know precisely what you are doing before undertaking the project, or consider contacting a contractor to help you complete it neatly if your skills aren’t up to par.

 Prep Your Pipes